green4ja/cocktail-compiler/README.md

     python3 gui/main.py
     ```

-**Note:** This project is intended for testing purposes only.
-Ensure you follow all safety guidelines when working with electrical components and liquids.
+**Note:** Ensure you follow all safety guidelines when working with electrical components and liquids.